-Anil Ambani's Abode in Mumbai's Pali Hill gives close competition to his brother's home, Antilla.
-This luxurious property is worth around Rs 5,000 Crore and is situated in Bandra's most highly priced area, Pali Hill.
+Anil Ambani's Abode in Mumbai's Pali Hill is a luxurious property that is worth around Rs 5,000 crore and is situated in Bandra's most highly priced area, Pali Hill.
 Pic/Youtube Screengrab

 Billionaire Cyrus Poonawalla caught headlines after he purchased Lincoln House for a whopping Rs 750 crores.
 The estate was once the property of Jammu and Kashmir's Maharaja Hari Singh.
 In the recent past, Lincoln House used to serve as the U.S. consulate in Mumbai.
 Pic/Youtube Screengrab